Scenario Reduction for Distributionally Robust Optimization: Introduction

 Our work shares similarities with scenario reduction methods as they were developed for robust optimization in~\cite{goerigk2019representative, goerigk_scen_reduction}.
 The authors propose models to reduce the number of scenarios for one- and two-stage robust optimization problems with discrete uncertainty in the objective function.
 The reduction is done in a way such that an approximation quality holds.
 The recent work~\cite{goerigk_new} improves on that by also taking the feasible set into consideration when reducing the scenarios.

 There has been limited research addressing reduction methods for DRO.
 Similarly to~\cite{arpon2018scenario}, ineffective scenarios can be identified for ambiguity sets~\cite{rahimian2022effective, rahimian2019identifying}.
 Clustering-based methods that aggregate scenarios and then create separate ambiguity sets for each of them have also been proposed~\cite{zhang2023stochastic}.
-Motivated by scenario reduction for robust~\cite{goerigk_scen_reduction} and stochastic optimization~\cite{bertsimas2023optimization}, we develop a scenario reduction approach for distributionally robust optimization problems compatible with both discrete and continuous probability distributions with a provable approximation quality.
+Motivated by scenario reduction for robust~\cite{goerigk_scen_reduction} and stochastic optimization~\cite{bertsimas2023optimization}, we develop a probability-driven scenario reduction approach for distributionally robust optimization problems compatible with both discrete and continuous probability distributions with a provable approximation quality.

 Dimension reduction methods typically focus on reducing the dimensionality of scenario vectors themselves.
 Common approaches for this goal are feature selection~\cite{feature_selection}, principal component analysis~\cite{PCA_Pearson, pca}, random projections~\cite{random_projection} or compressed sensing~\cite{compressed_sensing}.
 These approaches aim to simplify the representation of scenarios by reducing the number of features, thereby making the data more manageable without decreasing the number of scenarios.
-In contrast, our focus is on reducing the number of scenarios and computing suitable representative scenarios while ensuring provable approximation qualities.
+In contrast, our focus is on reducing the number of scenarios and computing suitable representative scenarios while ensuring provable approximation guarantees.
+Importantly, our framework does not rely on structural assumptions on the ambiguity set and applies to both discrete and continuous supports.
+This generality, however, comes at the cost of potentially more conservative bounds compared to reduction methods that explicitly exploit problem-specific ambiguity set geometry or objective structure.